RobertoPrevato/I.js/README.md

 ## Features
 * Supports scoped translations
 * Supports simple templates with mustaches {{ }}
-* Allows the implementation of simple localization
+* Allows the implementation of text localization
 * Supports NodeJs and amd

 ## More complex solutions